 A highly palatable diet helps to ensure full consumption of each meal.

-the same amount of dry and wet food must be fed.
+Mixed feeding (feeding of dry and wet food) allows to tailor for individual preferences in cats and dogs.
+To promote consistent glycemic control, each day, the same amount of dry and wet food must be fed.